Michaël Borremans b. 1963

 Michaël Borremans's drawings, paintings, and films present an evocative combination of solemn-looking characters, unusual close-ups, and unsettling still lifes.
 There is a theatrical dimension to his works, which are highly staged and ambiguous, just as his complex and open-ended scenes lend themselves to conflicting moods—at once nostalgic, darkly comical, disturbing, and grotesque.
 His paintings display a concentrated dialogue with previous art historical epochs, yet their unconventional compositions and curious narratives defy expectations and lend them an indefinable yet universal character.

 Borremans was born in 1963 in Geraardsbergen, Belgium.
 In 1996, he received his M.F.A. from Hogeschool voor Wetenschap en Kunst, Campus St. Lucas, in Ghent.
 Since 2001, the artist's work has been represented by David Zwirner.
 Previous solo exhibitions at the gallery in New York include The Devil's Dress (2011), Taking Turns (2009), Horse Hunting (2006), and Trickland (2003), which marked his United States debut.
-Black Mould marks his first solo presentation at David Zwirner, London, on view June 13 through August 14, 2015.
+Black Mould marked his first solo presentation at David Zwirner, London, on view June 13 through August 14, 2015.